TIY-ATL-ROR-2015-Sep/course-notes/postwork.md

 have a beer and some time in the sun with loved ones.
 I'm here if you have questions or feedback.

-Thank you for being my students. :beers: :balloon: :tada:
+Thank you for being my students. :beers: :balloon: :tada: :heart: